Hugius/FabiEngine3D/doc/markdown/ANIMATION3D.md

 ## 1. General

 - The animation3D is used for creating 3D mesh animations.
-- These animations can be applied to models.
+- Mulitple animations can be applied to a model.
 - Each animation consists of 1 or more frames.
 - The first keyframe is always the default model transformation.
 - The last keyframe should be the same as the first keyframe.